 Toby Lester was central in one of the most memorable moments in Lancashire's recent history, delivering the final ball in a one-run win over Yorkshire Vikings at Emirates Old Trafford in 2018.

-2018 saw left arm seamer Toby Lester took 15 wickets in 11 Vitality Blast fixtures and helped Lancashire secure a place at Finals Day at Edgbaston.
+2018 saw the left-arm seamer claim a regular spot in the Blast side, taking 15 wickets in 11 Vitality Blast fixtures en route to securing a place at Finals Day at Edgbaston.

 A left-arm seamer who had gained more first-class experience than many young, up and comers due to his time with Loughborough MCC Universities, Lester was born in Blackpool.

 Lester debuted in first-class cricket for Loughborough against Nottinghamshire in early 2012.

 He played Under 17s and 19s cricket for Lancashire, for whom he debuted in their second team in 2013.

 Lester, an Academy and Scholarship graduate, was handed his first-team debut in a drawn Championship match against Essex at Emirates Old Trafford in July 2015, taking three first-innings wickets.